- Alethea Latta

 I began practicing yoga over 10 years ago and embraced yoga teacher training in 2007 to learn how the body, mind and spirit benefit from integrating yoga as a lifestyle.
 Through regular practice on the mat, along with meditation and breathing techniques, I have observed a fundamental shift toward clearer perception and overall well-being.

-It was in March 2012 that I began to manage That Yoga Place under director Sheri Rink.
+It was in March, 2012 that I began to manage That Yoga Place under the original director, Sheri Rink.
 It has been my pleasure ever since to be a part of such a rich and compassionate yoga community.
 I have since taken a further 200 hours of training in Ashtanga yoga, 50 hours in yin, as well as training in restorative and pre-natal.
-My interest in yoga and its various styles and forms of application is quenchless.
-I have gone on to develop a 200 hour yoga teacher training program now offered at That Yoga Place and now at other locations, as well as workshops on everything from restorative practice to bandhas to arm balances to meditation.
+I went on to develop a 200 hour yoga teacher training program offered first at That Yoga Place and now at other locations, as well as workshops on everything from restorative practice to bandhas to arm balances to meditation.